danishdyna/LLM/Ollama-Python.md

 # Ollama Python Library
-Tutorial explores Ollama Python Library to access to LLM Models using Python API.
+Tutorial explores  using Python API in Ollama Python Library to access to LLM Models.
 ##

 ##